for the Holland Community Opera Fellowship

 Keys to Success

 To succeed in this position, the Fellow will bring experience working as an artist in and with community, demonstrated cross cultural life experience and competency, demonstrated interest in and commitment to community and a proactive growth mindset.
+Specific characteristics necessary for a Fellow are curiosity and initiative, openness to vulnerability, socio-emotional skills, adaptability, response to feedback, compassion, and empathy.

 Key Skills and Experience Include: